19hours/sg-statutes/Acts/Economic Development Board Act.md

 “Board” means the Economic Development Board established under section 3;

-“chief executive officer” means the chief executive officer of the Board and includes any temporary chief executive officer of the Board;
+“chief executive officer” means the chief executive of the Board, and includes any individual acting in that capacity;

+[Act 5 of 2018 wef 01/04/2018]

 “enterprise” means any entity incorporated, formed or established in Singapore or elsewhere, whether or not for profit, and howsoever owned or controlled, and includes —